Chwiggy/BA-Thesis/README.md

 *yet to be determined*

 ## Questions
-Can closeness centrality map on to car and public transport differences
+~~Can closeness centrality map on to car and public transport differences~~ Can closeness centrality work as an indicator for temporal public transport variabilty within cities?
+Why?

 ## TODOs
 [x] population data and lorenz curves
 [x] temporal analysis: many departure times a day, compare results: use case ebay classifieds and friends [] think about equalizing of closeness centrality
-[] compare different profiles
+[] compare different profiles: use classification?
 [] pick different representative cells with detailed analysis
     [] from one cell to any cell over time
     [] detailed routing for outlier connections